Bugcrowd

 Bugcrowd is a crowdsourced security platform.
 It was founded in 2012, and in 2019 it was one of the largest bug bounty and vulnerability disclosure companies on the internet.
 Bugcrowd runs bug bounty programs and also offers a range of penetration testing services it refers to as "Penetration Testing as a Service" (PTaaS), as well as attack surface management.

 History

 Bugcrowd was founded in Sydney, Australia in 2012.
 As of 2018, its main headquarters is in San Francisco, with other offices in Sydney and London.

 In May 2024, Bugcrowd acquired attack surface management company, Informer.
+The following year in 2025, Bugcrowd acquired AI-driven security firm Mayhem Security.

 Funding

 Bugcrowd has raised a total of $78.7 million in funding over 6 rounds.
 Their seed funding started in 2013 to increase their 3000 vetted security testers.
 This seed funding was primarily led by Rally Ventures and they were able to raise $1.6 million.

 Series A funding round took place in 2015 and was led by Costanoa Ventures, raising $6 million.

 Blackbird Ventures led funding for their Series B round with $15 million raised in April 2016.

 In March 2018, it secured $26 million in a Series C funding round led by Triangle Peak Partners.

 Bugcrowd announced Series D funding in April 2020 of $30 million led by previous investor Rally Ventures.